ctranstrum/chuck/README.md

 Interested in building a Charlieflex of your own?
 Check out the [Build Guide][guide] for details.

+## Ancestry

+I designed the [Lintilla keyboard][lintilla] before the Charlieflex, but I realized that I didn't actually like split keyboards, because I move around a bit as I type so I either have to keep adjusting position of each half, or I end up contorting my wrists to reach the keys.

+I also came to the conclusion that I would be better off with fewer pinky keys, due to the strain of reaching with the pinky, and my thumbs aren't actually smart enough for three keys each.

+However, the basic layout of the remaining keys didn't change much from what I had before, so if you want a split layout and more keys than the Charlieflex offers, maybe the [Lintilla][lintilla] is for you.

 ## Builds

 ![Charlieflex Choc v2 Keyboard](images/chuck-chocv2.jpg)